-Response: Carpool or vanpool parking is not planned.
+Carpool or vanpool parking is not required or planned for this project.
 This standard does not apply.

 (3) Underground parking.
 Off-street parking may be located underground in all zones, except the RA and RS zones.
 Such underground parking may be located beneath required setbacks; provided, however, no portion of the structure enclosing the underground parking shall project into the required setback, and all required setbacks located above the underground parking structure shall be landscaped as otherwise required under the UDC.